 Currently, there is no reliable way to test for BSE in a live cow.
-After a cow has died, scientists can tell if it had BSE by looking at its brain under a microscope and seeing the spongy appearance.
+After a cow dies, scientists can tell if it had BSE by looking at its brain tissue under a microscope and seeing the spongy appearance.
 Scientists can also tell if a cow had BSE by using test kits that can detect the abnormal prion in the brain.

 Brain from a healthy cow, as seen under a microscope using special stains.